-In light of the recent news regarding schools shutting down for the foreseeable future, there is probably a lot of uncertainty right now about many things.
+In light of the recent news regarding schools changing their regular routine for the foreseeable future, there is probably a lot of uncertainty right now about many things.
 Remote learning has now come straight back into regular practice, video conferencing services are being used full time and safeguarding procedures have needed to adapt to the home setting.

 Although we have been through this before, it’s always important to be aware of what support and guidance there is around online safety.
 We have a vast range of resources, products and guidance that have been put together for this very situation.
 If you are wondering how best to manage your online safety responsibilities, then explore the list below to see what will suit your requirements.